s0/trello-enhancements/README.md

 ## Development TODO:

-*Known Bugs:*
-* attributes get removed after a card is dropped

 *Other:*

 * Introduce global settings
 * Introduce per-board settings
 * Activate content script sooner (rather than when idle) so that styles can be applied as soon as cards are displayed.
-* Fixup colours a little more (make yellow less intense, maybe green?)
-* Add a mouseover effect